Google Sign-In Required

 2. Verify the release branch contents.
 Confirm that origin/release now contains the restore commit plus only the intended hotfix commit or commits.

-5. Do not run the cut-off job.
-The cut-off job syncs the default branch into release, which can pull in unrelated unreleased changes and defeat the purpose of this recovery path.
+4. Do not choose the cut-off action. bring-all-code-to-release-branch syncs the default branch into release, which can pull in unrelated unreleased changes and defeat the purpose of this recovery path.

-6. Run and watch the manual production deployment pipeline through to completion.
-The downstream production deployment pipeline is manual as well, for the same safety and control reasons as the release pipeline.
+5. Run and watch the manual production deployment pipeline through to completion.
+The downstream production deployment pipeline is manual as well, for the same safety and control reasons as the guided release invocation.
 Trigger only the intended production deployment path, then follow the downstream pipeline, environment page, service logs, and health checks until the deployment settles.

 Reference Screenshots¶